zithro/qubes-doc/arch-spec-0.3.md

 Additionally, by using a token for authentication, the user can protect against external key stroke loggers, like e.g. hidden cameras.

-#### OTP passwords
+#### OTP passwords (OUTDATED)

-Yet another solution against Evil Maid attacks is to use one-time-passwords (OTP) for authenticating the software that asks for the passphrase^26.
+Yet another solution against Evil Maid attacks is to use one-time-passwords (OTP) for authenticating the software that asks for the passphrase^26^.

 The idea is the following.
 During installation of the system, a list of one time passwords is generated (and saved in a otp.txt file).
 This file is then encrypted with a secret (creating otp.gpg file), and the secret is

-(^26) The reader should note that the OTP passwords can also be used to authenticate the user to the system.
+(^26^) The reader should note that the OTP passwords can also be used to authenticate the user to the system.
 Here we focus on the in- verse scenario.

 sealed into TPM (so that only if the correct software was booted it can retrieve this secret from the TPM).
 Also a copy of the list in plaintext (otp.txt) is given to the user.